 4. Healthcare personnel’s adherence to local and international guidelines

-We use qualitative and quantitative methods, data from national health registries, and data from large national and international cohort studies to investigate how patients experience acute and critical illness and how they live with their CVD.
-In addition, we perform systematic reviews and validate instruments for collection of PROs.
-This forms the foundation for intervention studies to test interventions to be used in patient treatment.
-Furthermore, we strive to improve resource utilization and shared decision-making to reduce a potential gap between research and clinical practice.
-Our close proximity to the clinical field ensures that our research is based on relevant clinical research questions.
+PROCARD uses qualitative and quantitative methods, data from national health registries, and data from large national and international cohort studies to investigate how patients experience acute and critical illness, and how they live with CVD.
+Further, PROCARD performs systematic reviews and validates instruments for the collection of PROs.
+This forms the foundation for intervention studies that could later be used in patient treatment.

 Follow us on Facebook